jinritv/Streamer-match-makers/README.md

 Download PostgreSQL [here](https://www.postgresql.org/download/).
 When you install, it is strongly recommended including pgAdmin as a part of the installation package.

+## Verify Postgresql database server connection

+### Environment setup
-After the installation is complete, please go to the project root directory and open `.env` file with a text editor.
+Please go to the project root directory and open `.env` file with a text editor.
 Add DB credentials here.
 Please make sure to not commit the `.env` file that contains the connection string.

-## Verify Postgresql database server connection
+### DB connection test
 Run test_db_connection.js as instructed in admin/README.md, and make sure that the success message is displayed.

 ## Populate data into DB